coda289/cse15l-lab-report/Lab-Report-1.md

    ```
    **absolute path:** `/c/Users/dakot/lecture1`

-   Because I had no arguements there was no output but the directory changed to my directory.
+   Because I had no ements there was no output but the directory changed to my home directory.

    It is not an error because the code has no output and executed correctly